 Who am I in the world?

-Additionally, I am a Co-lead facilitator for the LeaderShape Institute, a national organization committed to creating leaders with integrity, and as a Senior Trainer with Class Action, a national organization committed to ending classism.
+Additionally, I am a Co-lead facilitator for the LeaderShape Institute, a national organization committed to creating leaders with integrity, and as a Senior Trainer and Board Member with Class Action, a national organization committed to ending classism.
 I've served as a mentor for the Posse Foundation for Mt.
 Holyoke College Posse 1 and am currently a Retreat Facilitator for the Posse Plus Retreats (PPR) held at their partner schools.
 I hold a doctorate (Ed.D) in Social Justice Education from the University of Massachusetts at Amherst, and my dissertation, entitled A Process of Becoming: U.S. Born African American and Black Women in a Process of Liberation from Internalized Racism, focused on internalized oppression and liberation.
 I also hold an MS in Educational Administration and BA in Journalism and English from Texas A&M University.

 I am a Social Justice Educator, Life Lover, Possibility Creator, Hope Giver and Liberation Seeker.